Aeyooo/Aeyooo/README.md

-Hey, I'm Ayo and i do pretty Amazing things with my Laptop and Javascript with some music of course aaaaand you could check 'em out below so yeah, that's pretty much it
+Hey, I'm Ayo and i do pretty Amazing things with my Laptop and Javascript with some music of course aaaaand you could check 'em out below. so yeah, that's pretty much it